-The two cases - Application of DEK Technologies Pty Ltd as trustee for DEK Technologies Unit Trust & Ors [2023] NSWSC 544 and BAGI Pty Ltd trading as atf Nick Ristevski Family Trust v Marka Ristevski [2023] NSWSC 567 - consider different aspects of a trust deed, he explained.

-"In this first decision, the key data retained by the deed provider (such as type of trust, trust names, establishment dates, settlement sums, applicable laws and details of the settlors, trustees and beneficiaries) was combined with the likely base deeds from the relevant era maintained by the deed provider to allow the court to approve the trustees managing and administering multiple trusts pursuant to the relevant terms," he said.
+For example, the decision in Application of DEK Technologies Pty Ltd as trustee for DEK Technologies Unit Trust & Ors [2023] NSWSC 544 in the same week as the further 2023 case featured below.
+In this first decision, the key data retained by the deed provider (such as type of trust, trust names, establishment dates, settlement sums, applicable laws and details of the settlors, trustees and beneficiaries) was combined with the likely base deeds from the relevant era maintained by the deed provider to allow the court to approve the trustees managing and administering multiple trusts pursuant to the relevant terms.

+While certainly the KYC (or know your customer) regime has had a material impact on the increase in court applications, there is also arguably a convergence of related issues, including:
-The case also highlighted some other areas of which advisers must be aware, including an increased awareness of advisers about the significant risks associated with relying on anything other than a wet (not electronically signed) original trust deed.

-Mr Burgess said trustees must also be more aware of the single most important trustee duty of any form of trust: to know the terms of the trust deed and keep the original trust instrument safe and secure.

-"Another related issue is that beneficiaries and their advisers, must be increasingly aware of their rights against trustees and advisers for a failure to discharge trustee duties, arguably fuelled by widely reported decisions including in this publication involving high net wealth families such as Rinehart, Smorgon, Twigg (Cleanaway), McLaren (Jalna yoghurt) and Cardaci - as well as many other similar cases involving families not with as high public profile, such as Mantovani, Re Owies and Cleeve," he said.

-"There is also the issue of the intergenerational wealth transfer from the baby boomer generation - many of whom were the first to embrace trust structures in modern Australia, and the, anecdotal, focus on controllers of trusts wanting to limit benefits being provided to lineal descendants or bloodline family members, and needing to know the exact terms of the original trust deed in order to achieve their objectives."
+- 1. increased awareness of advisers about the significant risks associated with relying on anything other than a wet (ie not electronically) signed original trust deed; - 2. trustees also being more aware of arguably the single most important trustee duty of any form of trust that is to know the terms of the trust deed and keep the original trust instrument safe and secure (a duty that is arguably impossible to discharge if the trust deed is lost); - 3. beneficiaries (and their advisers) being increasingly aware of their rights against trustees and advisers for a failure to discharge trustee duties, arguably fuelled by widely reported decisions including in this publication involving high net wealth families such as Rinehart, Smorgon, Twigg (Cleanaway), McLaren (Jalna yoghurt) and Cardaci as well as many other similar cases involving families not with as high public profile, such as Mantovani, Re Owies and Cleeve; - 4. the intergenerational wealth transfer from the baby boomer generation many of whom were the first to embrace trust structures in modern Australia; - 5. the, anecdotal, focus on controllers of trusts wanting to limit benefits being provided to lineal descendants or bloodline family members, and needing to know the exact terms of the original trust deed in order to achieve their objectives.

+Revenue consequences

-Although revenue consequences of lost deeds are not generally mentioned in the court's decision, they do flow on from lost trust deeds, Mr Burgess said, and can be seen as a further element of the convergence causing the increasing number of cases.
+While generally not the focus of the reported decisions, the related revenue consequences that likely flow from lost trust deeds are significant and arguably can be seen as a further element of the convergence causing the increasing number of cases.

-The decision in BAGI Pty Ltd trading as atf Nick Ristevski Family Trust v Marka Ristevski [2023] NSWSC 567however illustrates the commercial complications that can arise from a lost trust deed that also can have stamp duty consequences.
+The decision in BAGI Pty Ltd trading as atf Nick Ristevski Family Trust v Marka Ristevski [2023] NSWSC 567 however offers an instructive example of the complications that can arise commercially and the stamp duty consequences.